 Winter can be a beautiful time of year, with snow laying on tree branches or dancing through the air as it falls to the earth.
 But, hidden beneath this beauty is the potential danger that winter can present.
 While you can help mitigate some of the risks by preparing your home for winter storms, there are some things you can’t control.
 If you’re still driving, winter presents its own specific risks that you need to be aware of.
 Nobody can completely prevent misfortune on the road (since we share it with other drivers); however, by following these six tips, you may be able to increase your chances of staying safe while you’re driving this winter.

 When in doubt, if you’re nervous about driving in specific conditions or during the winter in general, don’t go out.
 Unless it’s a matter of life and death, it’s better to stay off the roads.
 Scared drivers can be as dangerous as reckless ones, in the wrong conditions.
 Not only can you be a danger to yourself, you can put others at risk.
 There’s already evidence that anxiety or panic can impair your driving in regular conditions.
-Now, take those and put them on an icy road, and you have a recipe for disaster.
+So, experiencing those feeling while driving on an icy road is just a recipe for disaster.
 If you know that winter driving makes you anxious, either figure out a way to have someone drive you where you need to go or stay at home.

 Prepare Your Car for Winter